Reflections on Film from Berlin

 Snapshot from train traveling from East to West Berlin, August 1984

 I have been attending Berlinale/EFM for many years.
 It is my favorite market.
 People at the EFM are happy to meet, no matter how busy.
 It is impossible not to have meaningful conversations at every turn, whether in the beautiful Martin Gropius Bau, which hosts the marketplace, or on the streets of Berlin.
-Wonderful films are both born and exhibited there.
-And the Market is vibrant.
-Berlinale does not back away from presenting powerful stories.
+Wonderful films are both born and exhibited at the Market and of course in the Festival.
+As we are all seeing in the news just now, the Berlinale does not back away from presenting powerful films.
+To borrow a phrase from Tricia Tuttle, film can “build connections to our shared humanity, which is priceless in a fractured world,” and we need such stories today.

-Building a film is a collaborative eco-system, and that system is on display at the market and the festival.
-In many countries, public funding agencies and carefully negotiated co‑production agreements enable collaboration across borders and provide essential support for filmmaking.
+For those in the United States, here’s a primer on the international independent film ecosystem: In many countries, public funding agencies and carefully negotiated co‑production agreements enable collaboration across borders and provide essential support for filmmaking.
+This public‑private partnership model helps films with strong artistic visions come to life and reach audiences.

-This public‑private partnership approach to film production allows works with a strong artistic vision to be made and seen.
-The sales system certainly feeds thoughtful, even if cold, analysis into which projects advance (and how they will be positioned), and films certainly are under pressure to do well both artistically and economically, but the pressure to generate financial return is tempered through this structure.
-(Image above from Wim Wenders’ “Wings of Desire.”
-Still features Peter Falk at this best.)
+The sales system certainly feeds thoughtful, and sometimes cold, truth into the process by which projects advance and are positioned.
+Of course films are under pressure to do well both artistically and economically, but the pressure to generate financial return is tempered by this structure.

-The pubic finance systems, the co-production treaties, and the support of theatrical release allow for the art to punch through.
-Projects should be commercially viable, certainly.
+The public finance systems, the co-production treaties, and the support of theatrical release allow for the art to punch through.
+Again, projects should be commercially viable.
 Reductive to make a sale?
 Not necessarily.
-I suggest the likelihood of return is not reduced even with strictures removed.
+And as noted below, ‘Art Sells.’

-In my experience, the EFM pushes for freedom, and that helps explain why the cold, big, landlocked capital city in Central Europe in February is my favorite filmic stop each year.
+In my experience, to also borrow from the late, great Nina Simone, the EFM pushes for freedom, and that helps explain why the cold, big, landlocked capital city in Central Europe in February is my favorite filmic stop each year.

-At Stowe, we are leaning into helping our community find their voices and build their stories for hungry audiences, globally.
-Being at the EFM helps that effort greatly.
+At Stowe, we are leaning into helping our community members find their voices and build their stories for hungry audiences, globally.
+Being at the EFM greatly supports this effort.

-There were dozens of Stowe alums and mentors and partners at the Market this year (and in the picture to the left, here are a few of us sharing a beer in Potzdamer Platz).
+There were dozens of Stowe alums and mentors and partners at the Market this year (and in the picture to the left, here are a few of us sharing a beer in Potsdamer Platz).
 And now projects are going to start to get made.
-What could be more fun.
+What could be more fun?

 Next